 - Signs shall be consistent with the architectural style of the building on which they are placed, including scale, lighting levels, color and material.
-Signs shall be constructed of quality materials. - 2.
-All signage should be illuminated and clearly - visible after dark.

-d.
-Signs are encouraged to be creative in the use, of two and three-dimensional forms, lighting and graphic design, and use of color, patterns, - typography, and materials.

-e.
-Interior vehicle and pedestrian routes should be clearly marked. - All buildings are encouraged to incorporate elements of community theming in appropriate signage, supporting district and city identity.
+Signs shall be constructed of quality materials. - c.
+All signage should be illuminated and clearly - All signage should be illuminated and clearly visible after dark. - d.
+Signs are encouraged to be creative in the use, of two and three-dimensional forms, lighting, and graphic design, and use of color, patterns, typography, and materials. - Interior vehicle and pedestrian routes should be clearly marked. - f.
+All buildings are encouraged to incorporate elements of community theming in appropriate signage, supporting district and city identity.